the-user-created/FERS/README.md

 This suite is located in the `test/sim_tests/` directory and contains multiple test cases, each stored in its own folder (e.g., `test1/`, `test2/`, etc.).

+**Note:** The regression testing suite is written in Python.
+To run the tests, you will need a modern version of Python 3 and the packages listed in `requirements.txt`.

 ### How the Regression Suite Works:

 - Each test case folder contains: